-

 Berkeley Global

-This course gives students an overview and hands-on experience with some of the more popular data structures and algorithms used in the industry today.
-We will focus on arrays, linked lists, stacks, queues, hash tables, trees, heaps, graphs, and their associated algorithms (e.g., searching, sorting, traversal, shortest path, compression, etc.).
-We will also cover measuring complexity, recursion, dynamic programming, and data representation.
-We will examine these concepts in the context of various real-world situations.
-This course is offered in Java, Python, or C++.
-Prior knowledge or experience in some programming language is required.
+Get an overview and hands-on experience with some of the more popular data structures and algorithms used in industry today.
+The course focus includes arrays, linked lists, stacks, queues, hash tables, trees, heaps, graphs, and their associated algorithms (e.g., searching, sorting, traversal, shortest path, compression, etc.).
+You will also learn measuring complexity, recursion, dynamic programming, and data representation.
+You will examine these concepts in the context of various real-world situations.
+Course demonstrations are in Python, students can submit assignments in Python, Java, C/C++.

 - Analyze the complexity of algorithms using Big O notation.